yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 #### Answer:

-The model appears to have predicted the new signs with 75% accuracy, which is less than the 94.6% test accuracy.
+The model appears to have predicted the new signs with 62.5% accuracy (correctly predict 5 out of 8 images), which is less than the 94.6% test accuracy.
 This is reasonable due to the small testing dataset and also some difference existing between the testing images and trainging images.

 ### Analyze Performance